-Table 26: CUG Wizard Add a schedule screen
+Table 25: CUG Wizard Add a schedule screen

 Field Description Schedule Name Name of the CUG task schedule.
 Tool Name Name of the Bulk Configuration Manager tool.
 Task Name Name of the CUG task.
-Server Date The start date the server assigns to the schedule. 😵 Note: The server date may be different from the date on your computer.
+Server Date The start date the server assigns to the schedule.
+Note: The server date may be different from the date on your computer.
 Start Date Date you assign the schedule to start.
 Start Time Time you assign the schedule to start.
 Internal Value Number that represents the seconds, minutes, hours, and days for the internal unit setting.

+Field Description

 Internal Unit Value you assign to repeat the activation of the task in selected increments of seconds, minutes, hours, days, or weekly.

 Enabled Enables the scheduled task to run.

-Device Password Manager
+Device Password Manager tasks

-The following topics describe how to manage Device Password Manager (DPM) tasks.
+The following section provides information about how to manage Device Password Manager (DPM) tasks.
+You must be logged on with System Administrator rights to use DPM.

-Managing DPM tasks